 CEMLA Growth-at-Risk estimations are reported as a combination of indicators showing variations over quarters in the probability of realizing a negative GDP growth scenario conditional on current macro-financial conditions.
 Results are drawn from a panel of five Latin American countries.
 We report the GaR estimations of quarterly estimated GDP growth conditional distributions.

 This indicator reports the GDP growth rate that at least is expected to be realized if actual GDP growth falls within the 5th percentile of the estimated GDP growth distribution.

 You can filter the countries using the labels with the names located at the bottom of the graph.

 The GDP growth distribution for quarters from 2016Q1 onwards are estimated considering all the available data prior that date.
 For quarters before 2016Q1, the GDP growth distribution is obtained with the estimated model for 2016Q1 valuated on the data of the previous quarter.

 Via the C-GARP project CEMLA makes available the material required to replicate and extend the CEMLA GaR model.

 Technical Documentation: Please download the technical report that describes the steps followed for the construction of CEMLA’s Growth at Risk Model here.

 Statistical programming code: We provide access upon request to the programming code used for the construction of CEMLA’s Growth at Risk model.
 The code was written in R as its programming language in order to ensure its replicability in open-source statistical computing environments.
-Please contact us to request access at email@example.com.
+To request access to the code, send an e-mail at email@example.com. including the following information: